-Whether you just brought home a puppy, adopted a shelter dog, or want to brush up your old dog’s training, these are the absolute most important skills to teach your dog (and yourself).
+Whether you just brought home a puppy, adopted a shelter dog, or want to brush up your adult dog’s training, these are the absolute most important skills to teach your dog (and yourself).

 Potty training is all about consistency, patience, and positive reinforcement.
 Start with the basics:

 - Supervise your dog.
 When you’re just starting to house train her, limit her access to other parts of the house, whether that means closing off doors to bedrooms or crate-training so she has her own space.

 - Set a routine.
 Dogs are creatures of habit.
 By feeding your dog at the same time each day and offering regularly spaced walks and outside potty breaks, you can condition her to “go” at set times each day.

 - Never punish your dog for eliminating indoors.
 Accidents happen, and dogs don’t understand cause and effect the same way people do.
 Clean up the mess, remind yourself that it will get better the more consistent you are and move on.

 - Reward your dog for getting it right.
 Give her a treat as soon as she goes potty in the designated spot.